rafecolton/junk-drawer/javascript-coffeescript/rabbit-in-a-chat/README.md

 rabbit-in-a-chat
 ================

+**NOTE:** To move this to the junk drawer, I had to remove the `.git` folder from the sockjs-client submodule.
+If you want to play around with this repo, you'll need to reinitialize the submodule.

 ## What It Is

 This is *theoretically* a basic chat client, functioning as a proof of concept with